Code of Conduct response plan template

 Community moderators

-The current Salt Project community moderators are:
+The current Salt Project community moderators have the following roles on Discord:

 You may contact any of these individuals to make a Code of Conduct incident report.